145 comments

 Once you understand this, you realize there are only three possible reasons to get insurance in any particular area.

-• You’re forced to do it (car insurance laws, house insurance required by your mortgage bank)
+• If you’re forced to do it (such as car insurance laws, or house insurance required by your mortgage lender)

-• You can’t afford the consequences (A burned-down house or a year in the intensive care unit at $20,000 per day)
+• If you can’t afford the consequences (A burned-down house or a long stay in the intensive care unit at $20,000 per day)

 Stop!
 It’s all a trick.